Relative cohomology of bi-arrangements: The Orlik--Solomon bi-complex of a bi-arrangement of hyperplanes

 \begin{proof} \begin{enumerate} \item It expresses the fact that~$d'\circ d'=0$ and~$ d''\circ d''=0$ in~$A^{\leq S}_{\bullet,\bullet}$. \item \begin{enumerate} \item It expresses the fact that the components~$A_{i,j-1}^S\rightarrow A_{i-1,j}^U$ of~$ d'\circ d''$ and~$ d''\circ d'$ in~$A^{\leq R}_{\bullet,\bullet}$ are equal. \item Same. \item There is no~$ d''_{R,S}$ in~$A^{\leq S}_{\bullet,\bullet}$, hence the component~$A_{i,j-1}^S\rightarrow A_{i-1,j}^S$ of~$ d''\circ d'$ is zero.
 This gives the first equality.
 Now for some~$R\stackrel{1}{\hookrightarrow} S$, the second equality follows from the first equality and the fact that the components~$A_{i,j-1}^S\rightarrow A_{i-1,j}^S$ of~$ d'\circ d''$ and~$ d''\circ d'$ in~$A_{\bullet,\bullet}^{\leq R}$ are equal. \end{enumerate} \end{enumerate} \end{proof}

-\begin{defi} Let~$\B$ be an arrangement and~$A_{\bullet,\bullet}$ be its Orlik-Solomon bi-complex.
+\begin{defi} Let~$\B$ be an arrangement and~$A_{\bullet,\bullet}$ be its Orlik--Solomon bi-complex.
 We say that a strict stratum~$\Sigma$ of~$\B$ is \textit{exact} if the following condition, depending on the color of~$\Sigma$, is satisfied: \begin{enumerate}[--] \item~$\chi(\Sigma)=\lambda$ and all the rows

 of the bi-complex~$A_{\bullet,\bullet}^{\leq\Sigma}$ are exact; \item~$\chi(\Sigma)=\mu$ and all the columns

 of the bi-complex~$A_{\bullet,\bullet}^{\leq\Sigma}$ are exact. \end{enumerate} We say that~$\B$ is \textit{exact} if all its strict strata are exact. \end{defi}